codecrafters-io/build-your-own-redis/solutions/haskell/05-echo/explanation.md

 This allows us to refer to ByteString's concat function as `B.concat`.

 ## 1.5.
-Algebra Driven Design
+Algebra-Driven Design
 Until now, we did not have to write large and involved pieces of code.
 As with every programming language, things can quickly become confusing if one just starts developing without having an idea how to structure the code.

 When we start building the functionality of this Redis implementation, wouldn't it be good if we can start with small, elementary pieces and use them to build more and more abstract levels?

-There exists a general concept of this approach, which is thinking in algebraic terms, aptly named `Algebra Driven Design`.
+There exists a general concept of this approach, which is thinking in algebraic terms, aptly named `Algebra-Driven Design`.
 No, we do not need any math for this, but the concept is akin to using simple functions and build more complex abstractions with it.
+This concepts exists also in a similar form under the name of `Denotational Design`.

 An example would be to use the `plus` function to construct `multiplication` with it.
 And then use `multiplication` to build the `power` function, and so on.
 Haskell is actually well suited to think in algebraic terms due to its lack of mutable variables and its static type system, but this goes beyond what we can cover here.
-If you are interested in learning more about Algebra Driven Design, you can search for it online as there are some good books and blogs on this topic.
+If you are interested in learning more about Algebra-Driven Design, you can search for it online as there are some good books and blogs on this topic.

 The following section on parsing is using this concept to build the parsing functionality for Redis.

-# 2. Parsing
+# 2. Parser
 Parsing an input, or `Request` in our case, is the key element for the server to understand what it should do.

-During the parsing we encounter different stages that we need to tackle.
-In principle, this is:
-1. Decoding the input
-2. Extracting information
-3. Processing information
-4. Returning a response

-(The enumeration corresponds to the sub-section headers).
+Something that every `Request` has in common, is that the input arrives in the RESP format.
+We need a way to decode this format to extract the information from it.
+Hence, we can build the basic blocks to do this in a generic way, and then use these for every function that we implement on top of them.

+In this context the requests are encoded in a `RESP Array` that contains `Bulk Strings`.
+Each Array starts with a `*` followed by a number indicating the number of *elements* this array contains.
+All Bulk Strings begin with a `$` followed by a number indicating the number of *bytes* each string has.

+Hence, it makes sense to distinguish these two cases and to write a function for each.
+But first, a short section on parser libraries in Haskell.

+## 2.1.
+Parser Libraries
-To parse the input we use another library.
+To parse the input we use a library.
 We decided to use [Megaparsec](https://hackage.haskell.org/package/megaparsec) since it can parse [ByteStrings](https://hackage.haskell.org/package/megaparsec/docs/Text-Megaparsec-Byte.html) and it has some high-level implementations that make our lives a bit easier.

 Another popular parsing library is `Attoparsec` which you are free to use as well.
 Their general functionality does not differ much, only the latter requires some more specifications and it is optimized for speed, which is not relevant in our case.

+### 2.1.1. `Parser` Type
 To define our parser we have to specify its type.
 `Parsec` is the type of the Megaparsec library which takes three more arguments.
 The first one is to handle errors, where `Void` is commonly used as an empty return type.